Franck Queudrue: Birmingham City

 On 3 August 2007, Queudrue signed a three-year contract with Birmingham City for a fee estimated at £2.5 million.
 After Birmingham's relegation at the end of the 2007–08 season, co-owner David Sullivan claimed he should have intervened to stop manager Steve Bruce "buying a pile of rubbish" and singled out Queudrue as "a major disappointment".
 Sullivan's apology the next day was accepted, but after Queudrue reported back late for pre-season training, he was told he could leave on a free transfer.
 However, he returned to the team the following season, produced man-of-the-match performances, and in October Sullivan issued a public apology in the match programme.
 Voted player of the season both by the fans and by the local newspaper, the Birmingham Mail, Queudrue also received personal message of congratulation from Sullivan via the club website.

 In March 2010, Queudrue joined Colchester United of League One on loan for the remainder of the 2009–10 season, but injury restricted him to just three appearances.
 On his return to Birmingham, the club announced that he would be released when his contract expired at the end of June 2010.

 Return to Lens

-Queudrue had a trial at Peterborough United, but was reported to have joined Greece Super League club Panionios instead.
+Queudrue had a trial at Peterborough United, but was reported to have joined Super League Greece club Panionios instead.
 However, he chose not to proceed with that move for family reasons, and after several weeks training with his first club, Lens, he rejoined them on 27 September until the end of the season.